Connect with others who understand.

 Calcium Channel Blockers

 Scientists believe calcium channel blockers treat hypertension and chest pain by dilating the arteries and decreasing the force with which the heart pumps.
+However, these medications are typically effective only in a rare subset of people who respond well to vasodilators — medications that widen blood vessels.

 Some examples of calcium channel blockers are: